jhellerstein/blog/_pending_posts/2025-05-01-monotonicity-and-inflation.md

 * Node A starts at $\top$
 * Node B starts at $\bot$
-* A single user applies DropTop one on node A
+* A single user applies DropTop once on node A

 **Run 1**: Send first, then update